 For many miles now I’d been overtaking many runners.
-Not because I was speeding up rather because they, like me in my first attempts at London in 2006 and 2007 (2:29:56 and 2:31:47 after 1:12:06 and 1:12:20 at half way).
+Not because I was speeding up rather because they, like me in my first attempts at London in 2006 and 2007 (2:29:56 and 2:31:47 after 1:12:06 and 1:12:20 at half way), were slowing down.
 At age 51 had I finally learned my lesson?
 I’d likely find out in the third quarter of the race.
 Unfortunately I was finding it hard to find a group, someone to run with for longer than a mile or so.
 I was still catching and passing rather than working with others.
 In the video below (@40 secs) at around 14 miles I look surprisingly relaxed.
+Appearances can be deceiving.

 At around mile 15 the route enters an underpass.
 Suddenly it fell quiet, for the first time since the start.
 It was a welcome break from the roar of the crowd.
 I could hear my footsteps and breathing.
 I was running strong and purposefully – miles 14, 15, 16 and 17 were covered in 5:41, 5:47, 5:45 and 5:41.
 I’d started to compete with other runners.
 But mile 18 was telling.
 I slowed to 6:01.
 For the first time I was outside 2:30 pace.
 I downed my second gel and in the shadow of Canary Wharf passed my support crew.
 I rallied slightly covering miles 19 and 20 in 5:50 and 5:47.